Godot MCP server

 Stats

-This MCP server enables AI assistants to interact with the Godot game engine by launching the editor, running projects, capturing debug output, and controlling project execution through a standardized interface.
-This direct feedback loop helps AI assistants better understand and work with Godot projects.
+Godot MCP is a server implementation of the Model Context Protocol (MCP) that enables AI assistants to interact with the Godot game engine.
+It allows assistants to launch the Godot editor, run projects, capture debug output, and control project execution through a standardized interface, creating a direct feedback loop for better code generation and debugging assistance.

 Installation